yubel667/asteroid-escape-solver/README.md

 ## About the project

 Mostly a vibe coding project.
-It is a really fun game so I have the urge to write a solver for it.
 I implemented the board logic with unit-based collision detection, then added a BFS solver, a Pygame visualizer, and an interactive level editor.

 Currently this is considered done as all 60 main puzzles are solved.